dbackowski/rails_simple_event_sourcing/README.md

 Explanation of each of these blocks above:

-- `Command` - is responsible for any action you want to take in your system, it is also responsible for validating the input parameters it takes.
+- `Command` - is responsible for any action you want to take in your system, it is also responsible for validating the input parameters it takes (you can use the same validations you would normally use in models).

 Example: